davinnev/othellobomb/README.md

 2. Data structures for storing game status:
 	We use 2D array for the board that will store the disk (denoted by either ◦ (unicode number: &#9702) or • (unicode number: &#8226)).
 3. Dynamic memory management:
-	 User can choose the number of tiles for the board, then we will make a dynamic 2D array (using new) that will store the disks according to user
+	 User can choose the number of tiles for the board, then we will make a dynamic 2D array (using new) that will store the disks according to user preferences.
-   preferences .
 4. File input/output (e.g., for saving personal record):
 	The program uses fstream library to utilize fin and fout in order to store the leaderboard.
 Every player name is unique, and if he/she wins the game and beat his/her own personal record, the program will update the newest record in leaderboard.txt.
 If the name is not yet written in the leaderboard, the